419Labs/starknet-ecosystem.com/README.md

 ## Conclusion

-This project has been initiated with ❤️ by [Alpha Road Team](https://twitter.com/alpharoad_fi) and grows thanks to the awesome Starknet community.
+This project has been initiated with ❤️ by [AVNU Team](https://twitter.com/avnu_fi) and grows thanks to the awesome Starknet community.